 https://www.bnnbloomberg.ca/video/eric-nuttall-discusses-tamarack-valley~2057063

 Eric sees a 259% upside.
-He also states that at current oil prices and the ridiculous free cash flow yield they could ‘buy themselves back’ and privatize within one and a half years.
+He also states that at current oil prices and the ridiculous free cash flow yield they could ‘buy themselves back’ and privatize within three to four years.
 It is a similar story for many of the companies that Eric discusses in that interview.
 You’ll find the separate stock stories in individual videos on that Bloomberg page.

-Here’s the top 10 holdings for that Ninepoint energy fund.
+Here’s the top 10 holdings for the Ninepoint energy fund (October 2020).

 Of course you could buy the fund, or do your own research on the individual holdings.
 And certainly this is not investment advice.
 But I’ll admit to being more than intrigued.
 As dividends build in a few of my accounts I may nibble on a name or three.
 I will keep you posted.
 And we’ll keep an eye on the energy sector for Canadian investors.